recogito/recogito-studio-sdk/README.md

 ### Step 3: Create the Plugin Entry Point

 Create a subdirectory `src` in your project root.
 Inside the `src` directory, create a file called `index.ts`.
 This file is your main plugin entry point that will get registered by Recogito Studio.
-It **must provide a default export**, which must be an Astro Integration, and must regiter a single **Plugin**.
+It **must provide a default export**, which must be an Astro Integration, and must register a single **Plugin**.

 ```ts
 import type { AstroIntegration } from "astro";